krishnasaithal-07/RealTimeNotificationSystem/README.md

 3. Multiple Clients Demo: Demonstrates that notifications are broadcast to all connected clients in real-time.

+# ⚠️ Note:
+To run this project successfully, ensure that MinGW (Minimalist GNU for Windows) is installed on your system.
+Without it, socket programming may fail and result in runtime errors.

 # Tech Stack

 Node.js – Backend server